js044/ccm_docs/content/docs/issue-cycles.md

     - Essays and research
     - Field notes and creative data
     - Polls
 {{< /columns >}}

 You can combine elements of these categories -- several of the examples we provided can fall into multiple categories, and we encourage you not to let these categories limit you.
 If you are able to create work that exists completely outside of these categories, we will gladly review your submitted work with care and openness.

 {{< hint info >}}
 \* **Note:** When we came up with this category, we were referring to content such as HTML canvas drawings, CGI, etc. Since then, AI art has become a more popular technology, which we feel requires special guideline clarification.
-Please see the <u>Submission Guidelines</u> for more information.
+Please see the [Submission Guidelines](#submission-guidelines) for more information.
 {{< /hint >}}

 ## Submission Guidelines
 - The maximum number of pieces anyone can submit to CCM (or have published) per issue is **three**.
+If more are submitted, only the first three will be considered.
 - Staff members may submit to CCM.
 - We allow simultaneous submissions.
+- Work may be previously published, but you must clarify this on your submission and include a source as to where the work has been previously published.
+Please also ensure the other publication permits you to re-publish the piece.
 - It will never cost money to submit to CCM.
 - We value documentation.
 Even if we like a piece, if the documentation is poor (low resolution, shaky, dimly lit), its odds of being published are lower.
-- Our Google Forms are set up to take a maximum combined file size attachment of 1GB.
-If, for any reason, your files exceed this limit, please email us so we can figure out an alternative.
 - If you are submitting visual art, please be sure to submit high-quality images.
 150 to 300 ppi is ideal.
+If possible, make sure your image files are under 2MB per.
-- 15,000 word limit on writing.
+- There is a 10,000 word limit on writing.
-- Work may be previously published, but you must clarify this on your submission and include a source as to where the work has been previously published.
-Please also ensure the other publication permits you to re-publish the piece.

 {{< hint info >}}
 **Note on AI-generated work:** AI-generated art is still a nascent technology and, as such, our standards are subject to change.
 We currently allow AI-generated work as long as the AI has been exclusively trained with <u>your</u> work.
 Please be purposeful, ethical, and creative with any implementations of this technology for submission purposes, and clarify in your submission it is AI-generated.